-- Roast poblanos and jalapeno on the top rack about 3-4 inches away from broiler and turn every minute or two until black spots on all sides.
-Depending on your broiler this can take anywhere from 5-10 minutes.
+- Roast poblanos and jalapeño on the top rack about 3-4 inches away from the broiler and turn every minute or two until black spots on all sides.
+Depending on your broiler, this can take anywhere from 5-10 minutes.

 - Once peppers are cool enough to touch, run them under cold water peeling the skin off the pepper and removing all seeds and stems.
-I like to use plastic gloves if I have them when working with a jalapeño so the juices don't come in contact with your skin.
+I like to use compostable gloves when working with a jalapeño so the juices don't come in contact with your skin.

 - Chop or tear peeled peppers into large chunks and add to food processor along with all peeled and cooked garlic cloves.

-- Add prepped and dry cilantro and process until all chopped and combined well.
+- Add prepped and dry cilantro and process until all are chopped and combined well.

-- When finely chopped pour oil through the tube while the machine is running slow to mix in all oil.
+- When finely chopped, pour oil through the tube while the machine is running slowly to mix in all oil.

 - Add 2 teaspoons of salt and process again for about 10-20 seconds until all combined.

-- If you are not using right away, scrape into a jar or container with a small opening, scraping all leftover oil from the processor on top.
+- If you are not using the sauce right away, scrape it into a jar or container with a small opening, scraping all leftover oil from the processor on top.

-- If needed, add a drizzle of new oil to the top to lightly cover sauce which will keep cilantro a fresh shade of green.
+- If needed, add a drizzle of new oil to the top to lightly cover the sauce which will keep the cilantro a fresh shade of green.